mayoras/conv/README.md

 - `-f, --from`: Set the _from_ currency, i.e. the base currency.
 - `-t, --to`: Set the _to_ currency, i.e. the converted currency.
-- `-l, --list-currency`: Lists the currencies available.

 > You have to provide for both `-f` and `-t` options its respectives currency
 > codes (capitalized, uncapitalized or mixed).
 You can see the list of
-> currencies supported with the `-l` option as seen above.
+> currencies supported with the `list` command as seen in the section below.

+## Commands

+`conv` also includes the following commands.

+- `list`: Lists the currencies available.
+- `help`: Shows the options and commands and their description.

 ## API Usage